tencent cloud

 #$topicConf->set('auto.commit.interval.ms', 100);

-// Offset reset policy.
-Please set as appropriate according to the business scenario.
-Improper setting may result in the loss of consumed data.
+// Offset reset policy, which is set based on the actual business scenario.
+Improper settings may result in the loss of consumed data.

 $topicConf->set('auto.offset.reset', 'earliest');